F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 Network Objects
 ---------------
-The following are example declarations for BIG-IP, with some general examples that could also be used with BIG-IQ and the container.
+The following are example declarations that contain networking objects.

 .. _rdomain: